Click here to Skip to main content

 Pushstr "y"

-As you can see, this is a whole list of instructions - the first one creates an empty record with reserved slots for two fields, and the rest initialize a particular field by pushing its index, value, and name onto the stack.
+As you can see, this is a whole list of instructions - the first one creates an empty record with reserved slots for two fields, and the rest initialize a particular field by pushing its value and name onto the stack.
 Reccons is a built-in instruction that is used for record construction.
+It accepts a record field index as its argument and pops a field name and a field value from the top of the stack.

 OK, we have generated byte code.
 But now we need to interpret it - and that is what a virtual machine is responsible for.